jonasjahnsson/jonasjahnsson/content/thissite/index.md

 title = "Project Website"
 +++

-#
+##
 I decided to build a website for myself as a fun little side project.
 After using Wordpress, Shopify and more drag and drop services I decided to build it completely for free, on top of open source software.

 ## Tech

 The site is built with [Hugo](https://gohugo.io/).
 Super fast static pages, using markdown.
 This is my first time using it, and it's been a fun experiment.
-I learned how fast static pages are, how adaptable and cool markdown is, and how the foundations of websites work.
+Static sites are fast!!

 The site is built with the [Console Theme](https://themes.gohugo.io/themes/hugo-theme-console/).
 With a lots of modifications.